esimonelli/SwarmPA/README.md

     source .venv/bin/activate  # On Windows: .venv\Scripts\activate
     pip install -r requirements.txt

-> API keys such as OpenAI's should be stored in a `.env` file and loaded automatically using the `python-dotenv` package.
+> API keys such as OpenAI's should be stored in a `.env` file and loaded automatically using the `python-dotenv` package. (we removed only the key but the .env is already there, you only have to insert the key in this way "OPENAI_API_KEY=sk-proj-q...." )

 ---